-According to Race Director Stanley Johnson, nearly 5,000 high school runners from Alabama, Florida, Tennessee, Georgia, and Mississippi competed in the 2011 event, setting a new record for entries.
+According to Race Director Stanley Johnson, nearly 5,000 high school runners from Alabama, Louisiana, Florida, Kentucky, Tennessee, Georgia, and Mississippi competed in the 2012 event, setting a new record for entries.
 The race began in 1999 with approximately 450 participants.

 The competition offers 14 divisions for boys and girls.
 The top 10 finishers in each division receive a special award with the overall winner in each division winning a trophy.
-Registration deadline is October 1, 2012.
-To register online, go to www.cfpitiming.com and click on the Jesse Owens logo.
+Registration deadline is October 1, 2013.
+To register online, go to www.alabamarunners.com.
 For more information including race times and a schedule of events, visit http://alabamahighschoolrunner.com or call Coach Stanley Johnson at 256.566.4410.